 Dataflo Subscription Dashboard helps analyze the details of your Monthly Recurring Revenue with analysis on Net New Revenue, Reactivations, Upgrades, Existing Revenue, Downgrades and Churn.
 It also helps to visualize the MRR trend for the last 24 months in a single view.

 Get an overview of which customers have paid you more and which ones got churned in a single click.
-Signup for free with Dataflo and analyze your MRR in less than a few minutes.
+Book a demo with Dataflo now and elevate your subscription analytics approach.

 MRR includes all these factors and provides a homogenized figure for each month, which acts as a baseline for the company to gauge its current performance and future growth.
 Here are a few more advantages of tracking MRR.